playmiel/EspNowBus/README.md

 - Send task keeps a single in-flight slot with a "sending" flag.
 On ESP-NOW send-complete callback, it clears the flag and emits `onSendResult`.
 - If the flag stays set longer than `txTimeoutMs`, treat as timeout and retry (or fail) using the same message ID/sequence; `retryDelayMs` defaults to 0 (immediate retry).
 - Retries set a retry flag; receivers drop duplicate `msgId/seq` per peer and may optionally surface "wasRetry" metadata in callbacks.
 - Send-complete CB should not touch shared state directly; notify the send task via FreeRTOS task notification (`xTaskNotifyFromISR`) and let the send task clear the flag and dispatch `onSendResult`.
+- Minimal JOIN flow: `sendRegistrationRequest()` broadcasts a ControlJoinReq; nodes that can accept register the sender and unicast ControlJoinAck back.
+(No auth/encryption yet.)

 ## Callbacks
 - `onReceive(cb)`: called for accepted unicast and authenticated broadcast packets.